MrZhuNi/salome_shape/doc/gui/Introduction.rst

 Feature together with its result can be deleted using *Delete* pop-up menu command.

-Note that all features using removed feature and their results will be removed simulteneously.
+Note that all features using removed feature and their results will be removed simultaneously.

-**Delete feature** dialog box shows list of feature to be removed.
+**Delete feature** dialog box shows list of features to be removed.
 After confirmation by click **Yes** button all these features are removed.

 .. image:: images/delete_feature.png